MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/05-Transactions/how-to-get-transactions-of-smart-contract-account.md

     // ...and any other configuration
   });

-  // Define the Smart account address you want to retrieve transactions for const address = "0x350845DD3f03F1355233a3A7CEBC24b5aAD05eC5";
+  // Define the smart account address you want to retrieve transactions for const address = "0x350845DD3f03F1355233a3A7CEBC24b5aAD05eC5";

   // Specify the Ethereum chain (e.g., ETHEREUM) for the transactions